jeffcueto/automount-usb-raspbian/README.md

 after we've created script and saved it, reload udev with: udevadm control --reload-rules

-and then enjoy connecting the USB storege device, udev  should automatically create a driectory under /media.
+ udev  should automatically create a driectory under /media.